nbever/nobs-js/README.md

-# NoBS.js
+# Single Malt JS

-This is a set of utilities to help with WebComponent development for developers that want to use the latest DOM features and don't believe a framework is necessary
+This is a set of utilities to help with WebComponent development for developers that want to use the latest DOM features and don't believe a framework is necessary.
+Just like a single malt scotch it's simple, pure and tasty.
+This is in it's infancy and suggestions are very welcome.

 ## Getting Started

-To get started just add `nobs-js` as a dependency in your packages.json file and away you go!
+To get started just add `single-malt` as a dependency in your packages.json file and away you go!

 ### Prerequisites